ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of Keying Material Version {#key-version}

 A node in the group can contact the KDC to request information about the version number of the symmetric group keying material, by sending a CoAP GET request to the /ace-group/GROUPNAME/num endpoint at the KDC, where GROUPNAME is the group name, formatted as defined in {{num-get}}.
-In particular, the version is incremented by the KDC every time the group keying material is renewed.
+In particular, the version is incremented by the KDC every time the group keying material is renewed, before it's distributed to the group members.

 {{fig-version}} gives an overview of the exchange described above.